dapr/proposals/20240912-R-scheduler-auto-scale.md

 - [ ] Write the new control loop for the go-etcd-cron library to make the leadership table & job queue dynamic
 - [ ] Add WatchHosts to scheduler.proto & update code to use it while ensuring backwards compatibility
-- [ ] 1/3/5 Scheduler etcd problem where Schedulers might be stateless
+- [ ] 1 or 3 Scheduler etcd problem where Schedulers might be stateless
 - [ ] Tests
 - [ ] Document that some Schedulers might be stateless